P8 Vibrating Wire Jack Out Pressure Cell

 The cell is mounted onto one end of a hydraulic ram via a swivel joint and at the other end is a reaction plate.

-The cells are normally used to validate design assumptions and to give adequate warning of soil pressures in excess of those which a structure is designed to withstand.
+The cells are normally used to validate design assumptions and to give adequate warning of soil pressures over those that a structure is designed to withstand.

 - Uses proven Vibrating Wire technology